 We are convinced that young people’s first contact with the world of work is crucial and can be decisive for their successful entry into professional life.

-- We are committed to opening our doors to young people from “priority education areas”.
-We took in 721 middle school students for their workplace observation internship in 2020-2021 (300 tutor/intern pairs created in 2020 and 421 in 2021)
+• We are committed to opening our doors to young people from “priority education areas”.

 Our progress in external rankings